18F/health-tracking-course/collections/_rubric/oo-low-1-2.md

 * Is the team aligned on these priorities from enterprise-level to the project level?
 If not, what's the reason for the misalignment?

-As we're thinking through all of these, let's think through some direct qestions we can ask of these teams to get at things we may not be able to observe directly.
+As we're thinking through all of these, let's think through some direct questions we can ask of these teams to get at things we may not be able to observe directly.
+We'll use these later in the roleplay we'll do in our group meeting.

 {% include shared-experience-prompt.html %}

-## Roleplay (1h, group)
+## Roleplay and Discuss in Community (1h, group)

 You've thought about your state projects and its team members' sense of their priorities.
 You've talked about it with your small group and traded stories.
 Now it's time to roleplay asking your team questions about their current priorities, roles, and alignment.
 You'll do this in the larger group discussion.